 The downside of YNAB is the cost.
-Mint and Personal Capital are free, but YNAB is $6.99 a month, billed annually at $83.99.
-The service typically offers a free trial for a month or two.
+Mint and Personal Capital are free, but YNAB is $14.99 per month or $99 when you pay annually.
+The service typically offers a free trial.

 How to Apply YNAB’s Method for Free With Google Sheets

 Even after my initial success with YNAB, I’m no longer using the service.
 I’ve decided to apply the method on my own.

 For the second month of my trial, I used YNAB along with the free monthly budgeting template in Google Sheets, which is similar to an Excel spreadsheet.
 I’m able to enter my transactions using the Google Sheets mobile app almost as easily as I did with YNAB’s app.